How to install Clojure

 There are five steps to installing Leiningen on your Windows machine.

 Leiningen is a project tool for Clojure.
-Most Clojure projects are still built using Leiningen.
-My courses all use Leiningen.
+Many Clojure projects are built using Leiningen.
+Some projects here use Leiningen and some use the CLI.

 curl -O https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat